DebenOldert/FastenYourSeatbelts/README.md

-HvA_F.Y.S.
+Hogeschool van Amsterdam
 ==========

-HvA project Fasten Your Seatbelts team 3
+HvA project Fasten Your Seatbelts team 3 - 2014

-You can view our current documentation on:
+If you are a brand new student and you want to copy my work, don't be shy and give me some credit.

-<a href="https://www.dropbox.com/sh/1dikq30pby5zfnq/AADnT18tPtWxlC7ttAtAhz3ia?dl=0" target="_blank">dropbox.com</a>
+If you have any questions regarding my work please contact me.